Email Domain Health Checker

 ### Is this the same as the SPF, DKIM, and DMARC checkers?

-No. Domain health gives an overview and priority order.
+No. The email domain health checker gives an overview and priority order.
 The SPF, DKIM, and DMARC checkers inspect one record in more depth.

 ### Can this prove inbox placement?

-No. It checks sender-domain readiness signals.
+No. The email domain health checker reviews sender-domain readiness signals.
 Inbox placement also depends on list quality, complaints, engagement, content, and mailbox-provider filtering.